 You expected swollen ankles.
 You expected morning sickness.
 You even expected that you might lose your hearing.
 What you didn’t expect was that your nose would be so stuffy and runny when you became pregnant.
 Is that common?
 What’s causing it?

 What you’re experiencing is called pregnancy rhinitis, a condition that can affect more than 40 percent of pregnant women.
 Symptoms include sneezing, congestion, and a runny nose.
 While women can get it any time during their pregnancy, pregnancy rhinitis most often manifests itself either very early or very late in the pregnancy.

 There are several possible reasons pregnancy might make breathing difficult.
 First, increased blood flow might cause the blood vessels in your nose swell.
-Second, your increased estrogen levels can cause your nasal passage linings to swell, CEENTA ENT doctor Kenneth Compton, MD, said.
+Second, your increased estrogen levels can cause your nasal passage linings to swell.

 Fortunately, pregnancy rhinitis is more of a nuisance than anything else.
 The runny nose and stuffiness are as aggravating as they are when caused by allergies.
 That said, your stuffy and runny nose might not be caused just by pregnancy rhinitis.
 You could also have allergies, a cold, or a sinus infection.
 It’s important to talk to your doctor if you start experiencing rhinitis symptoms, especially if they are accompanied by a fever, a headache, facial pressure, or green or yellow mucus.